CurtRod/SimpleEVSE-WiFi/README.md

 * [ESP8266FS Uploader](https://github.com/esp8266/arduino-esp8266fs-plugin) - Arduino ESP8266 filesystem uploader

 Unlisted libraries are part of ESP8266 Core for Arduino IDE, so you don't need to download them.

+## First boot
+When SimpleEVSE-WiFi starts for the first time it sets up a WiFi access point called 'evse-wifi'.
+You can connect without a password.
+To connect, open http://192.168.4.1 in your browser.
+The initial password ist 'admin'.
+You should first check the Settings to bring the ESP in Client mode and connect it to your local WiFi network.
+The ESP will be restarted afterwards.
+If it doesn't restart, press the 'RST' button once.
+Sometimes the ESP must first be manually reset (this only has to happen after flashing a new firmware).